09 Sep Bellevue Park Case Study

 The Root of the Problem

-In September 2016, the general contractor responsible for redeveloping Downtown Bellevue Park in Bellevue, Washington, contacted Root Cause LLC to help protect its trees.
+In September 2016, the general contractor responsible for redeveloping Bellevue Downtown Park in Bellevue, Washington, contacted Root Cause LLC to help protect its trees.
 The project involved overhauling the park’s land, completing a half-mile long circular walkway around the park and building several children’s playground structures.

 By the time we were contacted, the developer had already removed numerous trees on one side of the park.
-They had damaged many of the remaining trees while excavating land for sidewalks, so these trees also needed to be removed.
+They had also irreparably damaged many of the remaining trees while excavating land for sidewalks, so these trees also needed to be removed.
 The public had repeatedly contacted City of Bellevue officials to express concern over the park’s remaining trees.

 The planned completion of the track involved placing in-ground uplights through the interior of the track; in many instances, close to the mature trees.
-Before the general contractor had contacted us, the electrical contractor had planned to dig the trenches for the uplights using an excavator.
+Before the general contractor had contacted us, the electrical contractor had planned to dig the trenches for the uplights using solely an excavator.

 A Solution for a Cause

 The park and as much of the track as possible needed to remain open during the project, so we enclosed 100- to 200-yard areas at a time.
 As sections of the trench were open, the electricians followed and installed conduit.
-We then backfilled, covered the surface with gravel and compacted it as needed to allow the sections of the track to be reopened.
+We then backfilled, covered the surface with gravel, and compacted it as needed to allow the sections of the track to be reopened.

-Traditional trenching, using an excavator into the root zones would have mangled the roots of half or more of these trees and led to hazard conditions and eventual decline.
+Traditional trenching, using an excavator into the root zones, would have mangled the roots of half or more of these trees and led to hazardous conditions and eventual decline.
 By digging the uplight trenches with air, we created tunnels under large roots, which allowed placement of conduit without damage to roots―many as large as 8 inches in diameter.
 This project saved the lives of countless trees and helped preserve the urban oasis nature of the park.